LacodiaTech/HammerFlex/README.md

 <hr/>
 	About the LTFlex
-	Version 00.01.02
+	Version 00.01.03
 	This is a fork of Chris Hammond's excellent HammerFlex skin built off of Bootstrap 3.
 LTFlex adds the following:
    <ul>
-	  <li>Working Carousel with PLACEHOLD.IT images on the Home.ascx. skin page.</li>
+	  <li>Working Carousel with images on the Home.ascx. skin page.</li>
       <li>Inside.ascx skin page without the Carousel.</li>
 	  <li>Changes the navbar to a fixed top style.</li>
 	  <li>Adds a HeaderPane below the navbar, and next to the logo.</li>